Slicer/Slicer/Docs/developer_guide/script_repository.md

 **Fully worked examples**:
 * The [Slicer source code](https://github.com/Slicer/Slicer) is about half written in Python and can be used to find working examples
 * Most [Slicer Extensions](https://github.com/topics/3d-slicer-extension) are written in Python to address specific use cases.
 Looking at their source code can be valuable.
-* [The Slicer Discourse forum](https://discourse.slicer.org/) has many code snippets and discussion.
+* The [Slicer Discourse forum](https://discourse.slicer.org/) has many code snippets and discussions.

 :::